Employee Meals and Refreshments

-Meals or refreshments provided to employees should be charged to account 50260 activities not considered professional development.
+Meals or refreshments provided to employees should be charged to account 50260, and this includes a professional development event.

 The event coordinator must provide the list of attendees to the reimbursement auditor for the chartstring being used so that person may ensure that meals are not included on employee expense reports.

 - This list must include the employee’s name and college work location.

 A completed Working Meals, Refreshments, and Accommodations Report (Form BA50), must be attached to either the cardholder statement of account as revised, the check request (Form BA8), or Employee Reimbursement Form (BA2) along with an itemized receipt.

 - An agenda and list of attendees is required as an attachment to the check request.